microsoft/TypeScript-Handbook/pages/Classes.md

 var employee = new Employee();
 employee.fullName = "Bob Smith";
 if (employee.fullName) {
-    alert(employee.fullName);
+    console.log(employee.fullName);
 }
 ```

-To prove to ourselves that our accessor is now checking the passcode, we can modify the passcode and see that when it doesn't match we instead get the alert box warning us we don't have access to update the employee.
+To prove to ourselves that our accessor is now checking the passcode, we can modify the passcode and see that when it doesn't match we instead get the message warning us we don't have access to update the employee.

 Note: Accessors require you to set the compiler to output ECMAScript 5 or higher.